wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-productivity-solutions-microsoft-365/includes/4-describe-work-management-tools.md

  -  Automatically update the timeline through the powerful scheduling engine helping you reduce your time and effort.
  -  Utilize the easy-to-use views such as grid views, Kanban-style task boards, and timeline Gantt charts.
  -  Integrate with Teams to enrich collaboration across the project.
- -  Create stunning interactive dashboards in Power BI so you can visualize every aspect of each project at a glance.
+ -  Create stunning interactive dashboards in Power BI so you can visualize every aspect of the project at a glance.
  -  Extensible with other platform apps and data because Project is built on the Power Platform.

 :::image type="content" source="../media/productivity-module-work-management-unit-project-b8ec36d0.png" alt-text="productivity-module-work-management-unit-project.png":::